 Web apps are simply mobile versions of web sites.
 The design of the web site is optimized for desktop browsers, and may not work well with a smaller screen.

-- Hybrid apps: these are a mix of the previous two kinds of app.
+Hybrid apps are a mix of the previous two kinds of app.
 There is a native UI component known as a “webview,” which can be embedded into native apps.
-A webview is like a borderless, chromeless version of Safari that gives a user a transparent window into web content from any URL, even local URLs.
-Hybrid apps are popular because they give developers the ability to develop some or all of their app logic using web technologies, but retain access to some of the native APIs (like camera or media library access, for example).
-In many cases, the native portion of a hybrid app is so “thin” that it’s invisible; in this case, the native portion is there simply to enable the application to live on the App Store, or for use of non-UI APIs like the ones mentioned previously.
+A webview gives a user a transparent window into web content from any URL, even local URLs.
+Hybrid apps give creators the ability to develop some or all of their app logic using web technologies, but retain access to some of the native APIs like camera or media library access.

-- Manual testing - this is testing by hand, the “old-fashioned” way.
-You test apps manually by firing them up on your device or on an iOS simulator, and navigating through different pre-determined test scenarios using your own finger, eyes, and brain.
+Manual testing is testing “by hand”.
+It consists of running the app on a device or iOS simulator, and then navigating through different pre-determined test scenarios.
 Apart from verifying working functionality according to pre-determined scripts, manual testing is also used in an exploratory fashion, or to help figure out what the test scenarios should be in the first place.
-There are service providers, including Sauce Labs, that can help you perform manual testing on multiple iOS configurations without having to set up a device lab yourself, which can be complex, expensive, and time-consuming.

 Manually testing the entire functionality every time a change is made in the app code is problematic.
 The time it would take to manually verify an increasingly large number of scenarios starts to slow down the development and release cycle.
 The solution is to write test scripts which automatically walk your app through the test scenarios, and make the appropriate verifications along the way.